iylim/track6/week3/README.md

 JavaScript is full of objects.
 In fact, you could go so far to say that _EVERYTHING_ in JavaScript is an object.

-_If people feel skeptical, tell them to wait for the prototype chain part_
+> If people feel skeptical, tell them to wait for the prototype chain part...

 We want to be able to make something that has data and manipulate that data in an organized, scalable, extensible way.